-Caricature artists have long been a part of fairs and parks, offering a unique custom souvenir from a visit to a park.
-Theme parks picked up on the idea, often featuring several styles of caricature art.
+Caricature artists have long been a part of fairs and parks, offering a unique custom souvenir from a day of fun.
+Theme parks picked up on this art form often featuring several styles of caricature drawings.

 Street area of the park near the Carousel.
-The stand was a simple
+What started out as a

-six-sided roof with a single central column supporting it, with a small
+six-sided roof with a single central column supporting it.
+A small

 rectangular addition off to one side where cabinets with supplies were